top of page

 cov_9783111336923_Friedland_LY1_bz (736a53fe-b5d0-42ef-8183-841a1f5aa5a4)_edited.jpg

-Coming soon
+Coming soon (Jan 2025)

 Analysis and Probability on Graphs: This textbook originates from years of teaching courses in probability, graph theory, combinatorics, and matrix theory by the first author at the University of Illinois, Chicago.
 The book has seven chapters.
 The first five chapters may be used as a textbook for advanced undergraduate courses, related to probability theory, random walks and probability on graphs in mathematics and mathematical computer science departments.
 The materials covered in these chapters may be used to investigate real-world problems.
 The last two chapters are aimed at graduate students as a reference book or for individual study or research.
-We use abstract notions and arguments to introduce probability theory, random graphs, Markov chains on digraphs, Square matrices with nonnegative entries, symbolic dynamics and walks on graphs and Discrete Lyapunov exponents and Hausdorff dimension.
+We use abstract notions and arguments to introduce probability theory, random graphs, Markov chains on digraphs, square matrices with nonnegative entries, symbolic dynamics and walks on graphs and Hausdorff dimension.

 We highlight the following unique features of the book: